 What type of hardware do I need to run GPS service?

-You need a GPS receiver which comes as a built in feature in almost all smartphones today.
+You need a GPS receiver which comes as a built in feature in all smartphones these days.

-Do I need an Internet connection to use GPS?
+Do I need Mobile Internet Data connection to use GPS?

 Where all can GPS work?

 GPS reception is available around the globe.
 You will need to have a clear view of the skies so the receiver can triangulate at least three satellites.

 An office window works well, but you may have problems receiving signals in the inner area of buildings.

 In general, metal blocks GPS signals, while glass, wood, or plastic does not.
 Even the second row seat of the car may not catch the GPS satellite signal sometimes.